 Panel C displays estimates for homogeneous parameters.
-Teachers associate a school whose student body is one standard deviation higher in proficiency with a salary increase of about 27%.
+Teachers associate a school whose student body is one standard deviation higher in proficiency with a salary increase of about 35%.
 Somewhat similarly, teachers derive disutility from increases in travel distance.
-Increasing a teacher's commute by 1% is equivalent to decreasing their annual salary by 0.62%.55 We recover small between-school switching costs but find that teachers incur high sector switching costs, as in Behrman et al. (2016).
-The difference in the magnitude of these switching costs can help explain why school-to-school moves account for so much of total turnover.
+Increasing a teacher's commute by 1% is equivalent to decreasing their annual salary by 1.1%.60 We recover small between-school switching costs but find that teachers incur high sector switching costs, as in Behrman et al. (2016).
+The difference in the magnitude of these switching costs can help explain why school-to-school moves account for the majority of total turnover.

-Lastly, we find substantial differences in the distributional terms found in Panel D. Committed types derive an on-average higher fixed effect from teaching relative to self-proclaimed uncommitted types, but the distributions do overlap.
+Lastly, we find substantial differences in the distributional terms found in Panel D. Committed types derive an on-average higher fixed effect from teaching relative to self-proclaimed uncommitted types, with little evidence of overlap between the two.
+These estimates point to the accuracy in teachers' beliefs about their own preferences for teaching.
 Additionally, we find large differences in the size of taste shocks at schools relative to those at non-teaching jobs.
-Notably, the shock to non-teaching jobs has a standard deviation which is over 25 times that of teaching jobs.
 In conjunction with the high switching costs we recover, this noisiness helps to explain why teachers are less likely to switch jobs than they are to switch schools.